milak/graf/README.md

 ## What is the status of this program ?

 Graf is under active development.
-Thus, it cannot be used for production at now.
+Thus, it cannot be yet used for production at now.

 ## Features list